kenoi1/website/content/blogs/2025-08-28/index.md

 ## Demo Usage

 As a final test of the project, I decided to create, configure and use a [Fedora KDE](https://fedoraproject.org/kde/download) VM using Karton.
-After specifying specs, I installed it to the virtual disk, ejected the installation media, and properly booted into it.
+After setting specifications, I installed it to the virtual disk, ejected the installation media, and properly booted into it.
 Then, I tried playing some games.
 Overall, it worked pretty well!

 {{< video src="https://kenoi.dev/blogs/2025-08-28/install.mp4" >}}